mderosa777/Training-Wheels-/README.md

 # Training-Wheels-
-quiz app to train bartenders
+quiz app to train bartenders Frontend made with React, Backend made with Ruby on Rails.